 - Cook 13 – 15 minutes.

-- Drain immediately and cover eggs in an ice bath.
+- Drain immediately and cover eggs in a cold water ice bath.

 - Leave eggs in ice bath for 5 minutes.